zamalali/langchain-code/README.md

 ---

-LangCode is a terminal‑first, agentic coding tool that understands your codebase and gets work done.
-It combines the best ideas from Google’s Gemini CLI and Anthropic’s Claude Code into a single, extensible workflow: navigate code, plan changes, apply safe diffs, run tests, and manage git — all from the command line.
+LangCode is a terminal-first, agentic coding tool designed to deeply understand your codebase and automate coding tasks.
+It seamlessly integrates the best features of Google's Gemini CLI and Anthropic's Claude Code into a unified and extensible workflow, enabling you to navigate code, plan changes, apply safe diffs, run tests, and manage Git operations directly from the command line.
+LangCode empowers developers to focus on high-level problem-solving by automating repetitive and time-consuming coding tasks.

 ## At a glance

-* Terminal‑first developer UX
+* **Terminal-first developer UX:** Provides a seamless command-line experience for interacting with your codebase.
-* Multi‑provider LLM routing (Anthropic, Google Gemini)
+* **Multi-provider LLM routing:** Intelligently routes requests to the most appropriate Large Language Model (LLM) provider (Anthropic, Google Gemini) based on task requirements.
-* Safe, reviewable edits by diff with explicit apply gates
+* **Safe, reviewable edits by diff:** Ensures code changes are safe and easily reviewable by generating explicit diffs and requiring confirmation before applying modifications.
-* Long‑horizon “Deep Agent” for complex, multi‑step tasks
+* **Long-horizon “Deep Agent”:** Enables the execution of complex, multi-step tasks that require sustained reasoning and planning.
-* ReAct loop for quick chats, lookups, and edits
+* **ReAct loop:** Facilitates quick chats, code lookups, and targeted edits through an interactive Read-Act-Observe loop.
-* Built‑in tools (fs, grep, glob, cmds, tests) and MCP extension support
+* **Built-in tools:** Offers a comprehensive suite of built-in tools (fs, grep, glob, cmds, tests) and supports Model Context Protocol (MCP) extension for enhanced functionality.
-* Optional fully autonomous DEEP AUTOPILOT mode
+* **DEEP AUTOPILOT mode:** Provides an optional fully autonomous mode for end-to-end task execution with minimal human intervention.

 ## Installation